AdobeDocs/experience-manager-forms-cloud-service.en/help/template-editor.md

 * Add header and footer components of a form in the structure layer.
 * Provide the initial content for the form.
-* Specify a theme, submit actions.
+* Specify a theme, Submit Actions.

 A new AEM Forms as a Cloud Service environment does not contain any templates.
 You can download and install [reference templates package](https://documentcloud.adobe.com/link/track?uri=urn:aaid:scds:US:3f89abe1-0ece-492a-b5af-57c73badad52) to import sample templates to your environment.